 Following law school, Paul clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
 Circuit and for Associate Justice Antonin Scalia of the U.S. Supreme Court.
 After his clerkships, he went on to serve as Chief Counsel of the U.S. Senate Subcommittee on the Constitution, Federalism and Property Rights.

-Paul is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998, and a Distinguished Lecturer in Government at Georgetown University.
+Paul is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998.
 He also serves as a Senior Fellow of the Law Center’s Supreme Court Institute.

 “Lawyering in the Supreme Court,” DRI In-House Defense Quarterly (Winter 2018)